DWiechert/functional-programming-patterns/README.md

 # functional-programming-patterns
-Examples from "Functional programming Patterns" in Scala and Clojure.
+Examples from "Functional Programming Patterns" in Scala and Clojure.